jn202871/Library-Book-Inventory-System/README.md

 The information of each book can be modified and the books can be checked in and out.

-Book information and current CRN value will be stored in the two included text files.
+Book information and current CRN value will be stored in two generated text files stored in the local directory.

 CRN values start at 0 and automatically increase and save.